feeding spirit, finding self

 The Magic of Childhood, the Voice of Youth and a Vision for Society

 In ancient cultures, as in tribal cultures today, children were supported through key stages of their development by their community offering Rites of Passage, ceremonies and group support.
-The Elders of the Community played a crucial role in this, passing on wisdom and traditions, actively providing opportunities for boys to become men and for girls to take their place in society as young women.
+The Elders of the Community played a crucial role in this, passing on wisdom and traditions, actively providing opportunities for children to take their place in society as young adults.

 Children and young people have needs and express themselves on many levels.
 Recognition of physical and emotional development has become well established.
 But how are the spiritual needs of young people met today?